gentoosiast/graphiql-app/README.md

   npm run dev
 ```

-4. Ask team to produce the .env.local file with settings and put in into the root of this project.
+4. Ask team to produce the .env.local file with settings and place it in the project root.

 <!-- SCRIPTS -->